 The Early Learning Center ministers to the needs of young children and their families by providing a safe, loving, Christian environment to foster intellectual, social, physical, emotional, and spiritual growth and development.
 We understand that, through purposeful play and nurturing guidance from teachers, our children are inspired to think in more ways with creativity, compassion, and resourcefulness.

-If you want to learn more about enrolling your child in the Early Learning Center, schedule a tour through the ELC Office.
+If you want to learn more about the Early Learning Center, take our virtual tour.